shamaayilahmed/sassy-portfolio/README.md

 # Using more of sass

-Minimizing the styles using SASS fully responsive.
+Minimizing the styles using SASS preprocessor.